 - Fresh Fruits. like mini gala apples and clementines.
 Quartered grapes, strawberries, blueberries, canned pineapple, frozen mango, frozen peaches, bananas, quartered tomatoes, cucumber slices

 - Finger Foods.
 Veggie chips, raw nuts (cashews, walnuts, pepitas/pumpkin seeds), string cheese, hummus, crackers, tortillas, toast and simple multi-grain cereal.

 - Unsweetened Apple Sauce.
 Remember, you can add your own spices and ingredients in there — cinnamon, ginger, sliced strawberries.

 If my son isn’t asleep, he’s asking me for something to eat in one form or another.
 Knowing that I only have healthier options to offer (no chips, no candy, no sugary drinks, and no things with high sodium), makes me okay letting him munch when he needs a bite.
 Not to mention, the dogs wind up getting like half of everything he has in his hand.

 What are some of your healthy toddler eating tips, mamas?
-I’d love to hear what you do to encourage expanding your child’s palette, too!
+I’d love to hear what you do to encourage expanding your toddler’s palette, too!